George Floyd protests in New York City: Curfew

-On June 1, de Blasio announced he was considering imposing a curfew.
-Following a meeting with Governor Cuomo, the two declared a curfew for New York City starting at 11 pm that night, lasting until 5:00 am Tuesday morning.
-It was the first city-wide curfew imposed in New York since the Harlem riot of 1943, which also followed a white police officer shooting an African American.
+On June 1, Mayor Bill de Blasio met with Governor Cuomo and the two declared a curfew for New York City starting at 11 p.m., lasting until 5:00 a.m.
+Tuesday morning.
+It was the first city-wide curfew imposed in New York since the Harlem riot of 1943, which followed a white police officer shooting an African American.